With June officially behind us, summer is quite far from over--for many of us, the heat has only begun!

 5. Stick With Lightweight Makeup Formulas

-Speaking of lighter formulas, this is an idea you can transfer to other aspects of your beauty routine, like your foundation step.
+You can apply the same concept of using lighter formulas to other parts of your beauty routine, such as your foundation step.

 What are some of your favorite summer skin-saving tricks?
 Sound off in the comments below!